AlexDz27/sprava-myfr/README.md

 4. open the browser on localhost

 # Questions about architecture?
-Read the project code.
-I am too lazy to draw shit for you.
 Read 'Notes on project and architecture.txt'.
 Also there is todos.txt